 - Elderly persons, those suffering from heart disease, high blood pressure, pregnant women, or persons using prescription medications should consult their physicians before using the water slides, drop slides, diving platforms or diving boards.

 - Please be advised that the water slides, drop slides and diving platforms or diving boards are considered adventure activities and may expose the individual to possible physical injury.
 In deciding to participate, the individual accepts full responsibility for any injury sustained.

-- Flotation devices including, but not limited to, rafts, kick boards, diving rings, balls, other toys, float belts or vests (including those sewn into the swim suit) will not be allowed in the pools during public hours.
-Only Coast Guard approved Type 2, Type 3 and Type 5 flotation devices will be allowed, and vests are available at each park district aquatic facility, for use on a first-come, first-served basis.
+- Flotation devices including, but not limited to, rafts, kick boards, diving rings, balls, other toys, float belts or vests (including those sewn into the swim suit) are not allowed in the pools during public hours.
+Only Coast Guard approved Type 2, Type 3 and Type 5 flotation devices are allowed, and vests are available at each park district aquatic facility for use on a first-come, first-served basis.

 - Individuals with special needs that require the use of wheelchair on deck or approved flotation devices in the water will be accommodated, please make any special needs known to the manager on duty.

 - Metal objects, eyeglasses, or jewelry are not permitted on any of the slides.
 Staff is not responsible for lost or misplaced personal belongings.

 - Goggles and face masks are allowed.
 Fins, snorkel tubes, and mermaid tails are prohibited.